-We solve this problem by proposing a new authorisation protocol for the TPM, which we call Session Key Authorisation Protocol (SKAP).
+Key Authorisation Protocol (SKAP).
 It generalises and replaces the existing authorisation protocols (OIAP and OSAP).
 In contrast with them, it does not allow an attacker that knows authdata to fake a response by the TPM.
 SKAP also fixes some other problems associated with OIAP and OSAP.
-To demonstrate its security, we analyse the old and the new protocols using the protocol analyser ProVerif [8, 9], and prove authentication and secrecy properties of SKAP.
+To demonstrate its security, we analyse the old and the new protocols using the protocol analyser ProVerif [7], [8], and prove authentication and secrecy properties of SKAP.

-Related work Other attacks of a less significant nature have been found against the TPM.
-The TPM protocols expose weak authdata secrets to offline dictionary attacks [11].
-To fix this, we proposed to modify the TPM protocols by using SPEKE (Simple Password Exponential Key Exchange [1]).
-However, the modifications proposed in [11] do not solve the problem of shared authdata.

-An attacker can in some circumstances illegitimately obtain a certificate on a TPM key of his choice [12].
-Also, an attacker can intercept a message, aiming to cause the legitimate user to issue another one, and then cause both to be received, resulting in the message being processed twice [10].
-Some verification of certain aspects of the TPM is done in [13].
-Also in [13], an attack on the delegation model of the TPM is described; however, experiments with real TPMs have shown that the attack is not possible [7].
+Related work.
+Other attacks of a less significant nature have been found against the TPM.
+The TPM protocols expose weak authdata secrets to offline dictionary attacks [10].
+To fix this, it was proposed to modify the TPM protocols by using SPEKE (Simple Password Exponential Key Exchange) [1]).
+The modifications proposed in [10] do not solve the problem of shared authdata.
+An attacker can in some circumstances illegitimately obtain a certificate on a TPM key of his choice [11].
+Also, an attacker can intercept a message, aiming to cause the legitimate user to issue another one, and then cause both to be received, resulting in the message being processed twice [9].
+Some verification of certain aspects of the TPM is done in [12].

-Paper overview Section 2 describes the current authorisation protocols for the TPM, and in Sections 2.2 and 2.3 we demonstrate our attack.
-In Section 2.4 we explain why the TPM's encrypted transport sessions don't solve the problems.
+Paper overview.
+Section 2 describes the current authorisation protocols for the TPM, and in Sections 2.2 and 2.3 we demonstrate our attack.
 Section 3 describes our proposed protocol, SKAP, that replaces OIAP and OSAP.
 In section 4, we use ProVerif to demonstrate the security of SKAP compared with OIAP and OSAP.
 Conclusions are in Section 5.

-2 TPM authorisation
+2. TPM authorisation

 A TPM command that makes use of TPM keys requires the process issuing the command to be authorised.
 A process demonstrates its authorisation by proving knowledge of the relevant authdata.
-Since the TPM is a low-power device, its design minimises the use of heavy-weight cryptography, preferring light-weight solutions (such as hashes and HMACs) where possible.
-Demonstration of authorisation is done by accompanying a TPM command with such an HMAC of the command parameters, keyed on the authdata or on a shared secret derived from the authdata.
-We note the result of the HMAC by $hmac{ad}(msg)$, where ad is the authdata, and msg is a concatenation of selected message parameters.

-The response from the TPM to an authorised command is also accompanied by an HMAC of the response parameters, again keyed on the authdata or the shared secret.
+This is done by accompanying the command with an HMAC of the command parameters, keyed on the authdata or on a shared secret derived from the authdata.
+The response from the TPM to an authorised command is also accompanied by an HMAC of the response parameters, keyed again on the authdata or the shared secret.
 This is intended to authenticate the response to the calling process.

-The TPM provides two kinds of authorisation sessions, called object independent authorisation protocol (OIAP) and object specific authorisation protocol (OSAP).
+The TPM provides two kinds of authorisation sessions, called object independent authorisation protocol (OIAP) and object specific authorisation protocol (OAAP).
 OIAP allows multiple keys to be used within the same session, but it doesn't allow commands that introduce new authdata, and it doesn't allow authdata for an object to be cached for use over several commands.
 An OSAP session is restricted to a single object, but it does allow new authdata to be introduced and it creates a session secret to securely cache authorisation over several commands.
 If a command within an OSAP session introduces new authdata, then the OSAP session is terminated by the TPM (because the shared secret is contaminated by its use in XOR encryption).